Croatian Soccer Tyrant Imprisons Fans

 The second half begins, and so does the chanting.
 Police with bullhorns warned us to stop, but it only got louder.

-The police brought face masks and shields out and physically cleared the top half of the north stands, only one row behind where I was sitting, and proceeded to surround the remaining fans, not letting us leave.
+The police brought face masks and shields out and physically cleared the top half of the north stands with batons, only one row behind where I was sitting, and proceeded to surround the remaining fans, not letting us leave.

 Chanting got louder as more and more police arrived until the one on the bullhorn told us to leave, and we were marched up the stairs to the terrace where everyone thought we were leaving.